 We want to make it very easy for everyone to get involved, so we offer different ways to contribute according to your skill level and the time you can put in.
 For some quick editing, like fixing typos or adding links, you can edit the content easily on the GitHub UI.
 For heavy editing, adding new content, or if you prefer to use git, we provide a complete docs as code workflow.
-We thank all of our contributors, and display them on each topic on the documentation page below the page title and on our GitHub repository’s README page.
+We thank all of our contributors, and display them on our contributors page and on our GitHub repository’s README page.

 - Feedback and contribution: You can contribute immediately from the page where you discover a problem or miss something by clicking on the feedback card.
 Choose from two ways: 1. add feedback or 2. contribute via GitHub.
 Clicking the “Contribute to this page” link opens the topic in the GitHub editor.

 - Style Guide: Our style guide contains guidelines for writing technical content (e.g. language, tone, etc.) and each content type in our documentation (e.g. tutorials, concept topics, etc.).